ruiyuanxu/Mizumoto.Licence/README.md

 # Mizumoto.Licence

-This is the licence that all my codes without other specified licences shall follow.
+This is the licence that all my codes without other specified licences governed by.

 ---